astropy/astropy/docs/time/index.rst

 ``yday``         date_hms, date_hm, date
 ================ ========================================

-The complete list of |TimeDelta| subformat options is below:
+The complete list of subformat options for the |TimeDelta| formats that have them is:

 ================ ========================================
 Format           Subformats